 He knew that most people did not have the resources to fight this battle themselves, and unfortunately the banks were getting away with charging excessive fees to customers.

 One of the newest and most noteworthy updates from Cushion is that they have moved to an annual subscription allowing customers to keep the entire refund.
-Previously, they were commission-based and took 25% of successful refunds.
+Previously, Cushion negotiating services were based on commission.
+That rate was 25% of successful refunds.

-Subscription prices are very inexpensive, and if they are negotiating on your behalf, it should pay for itself.
+Subscription prices are very inexpensive, and if they are negotiating on your behalf, it should actually be paying for itself.

 The Basic Plan is $3 a month and includes up to 1 negotiation per month and weekly scanning.